serenity-kit/serenity-tools/packages/trust-chain/README.md

 ## Meta Data

 Since the chain is public all the meta data about who has access to the group and all their permissions are visible to the central service.
-This is a known trade-off.
+This is a known trade-off and possibly an evolution of the protocol using zero knowledge proofs (like the [Signal Private Group System](https://eprint.iacr.org/2019/1416)) could reduce the meta data visible to the server while keep the functionality.

 ## Security Properties